Glossary term

 What Is Debt Consolidation?

-Debt consolidation is the process of combining multiple debts into one new obligation or repayment structure.
-The goal is often to simplify payments, change the interest rate, extend or shorten repayment, or improve cash-flow management.
-Debt consolidation does not erase debt.
-It changes how that debt is organized and repaid.
+Debt consolidation is the process of combining multiple debts into one new loan or repayment structure.
+The goal is usually to simplify payments, change the interest rate, or make the monthly payment easier to manage.
+What it does not do is make debt disappear.
+It changes how the debt is organized and repaid.
+A simpler payment can lower stress, but the total cost, repayment length, and future borrowing behavior still determine whether the move actually improves the situation.

 Key Takeaways

-- Debt consolidation combines multiple obligations into one new loan or repayment arrangement.
+• Debt consolidation combines multiple debts into one new loan or repayment structure.

 How Debt Consolidation Works